apache/iceberg-python/mkdocs/docs/how-to-release.md

 ## Requirements

 * GPG key registered and published in [Apache Iceberg KEYS file](https://downloads.apache.org/iceberg/KEYS)
+* SVN
+    * Access to Apache SVN for uploading artifacts to [Apache Iceberg dev dist](https://dist.apache.org/repos/dist/dev/iceberg/) (requires Apache Commmitter)
+    * Access to Apache SVN for uploading artifacts to [Apache Iceberg release dist](https://dist.apache.org/repos/dist/release/iceberg/) (requires Apache PMC)
 * PyPI
     * `twine` installed for uploading to PyPi
     * PyPI account with access to publish to the [pyiceberg project](https://pypi.org/project/pyiceberg/)
-* SVN
-    * Access to Apache SVN for uploading artifacts to [Apache Iceberg dev/ dist](https://dist.apache.org/repos/dist/dev/iceberg/) (requires Apache Commmitter)
-    * Access to Apache SVN for uploading artifacts to [Apache Iceberg release/ dist](https://dist.apache.org/repos/dist/release/iceberg/) (requires Apache PMC)

 ## Preparing for a Release

 ### Remove Deprecated APIs

-Before running the release candidate, we want to remove any APIs that were marked for removal under the @deprecated tag for this release.
+Before running the release candidate, we want to remove any APIs that were marked for removal under the `@deprecated` tag for this release.

 For example, the API with the following deprecation tag should be removed when preparing for the 0.2.0 release.